vominhtri231/Notes/Dev-ops/k8s/kubectl.md

 ## Namespace

+A namespace in k8s is a way to organize the cluster to multiple parts.

+Kubectl's context is the configuration for running the kubectl, including including namespace, authentication, cluster, etc.

 By default `kubectl` will execute in the defautl namespace, to execute on different namespace, we need to either:

 - Set specific namespace on each command via `-n <namespace>` flag.
-- Set context's namespace via:
+- Set current context's namespace via:
  `kubectl config set-context --current --namespace=<namespace>`

 ## Handle resources in imperative style